Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Problem Formulation and Solution Approach

-Numerous techniques based on dynamic programming exist for finding (approximate) solutions to POMDPs of the form in \eqref{eq:standardPOMDP}, with many increasingly able to handle large state, measurement, and control spaces (see \cite{Haugh2020,Walraven2019,Krishnamurthy2016,Araya2010,Garg2019} and references therein).
-These techniques exploit structural properties of the cost functions $C_k (\pi_k, u_k)$ and $C_T(\pi_T)$ (and the resulting dynamic programming cost-to-go or value functions) in terms of the belief state.
-In particular, the vast majority of POMDP techniques exploit the fact that the cost and cost-to-go functions of standard POMDPs of the form in \eqref{eq:standardPOMDP} are concave (or PWLC) in the belief state $\pi_k$ for all $u_k \in \mathcal{U}$ (cf.\ \cite{Araya2010} and \cite[Chapter 8.4.4]{Krishnamurthy2016}).\footnote{Due to the control space $\mathcal{U}$ being finite, standard POMDP techniques are not usually concerned with structural properties with respect to the controls.}
+Numerous techniques based on dynamic programming exist for finding (approximate) solutions to POMDPs of the form of \eqref{eq:activeEstimation} with $\beta = 0$ (and their belief-state MDPs, as shown in \eqref{eq:standardPOMDP}).
+These techniques are increasingly able to handle large state, measurement, and control spaces by exploiting structural properties of the cost functions $C_k (\pi_k, u_k)$ and $C_T(\pi_T)$ and the resulting dynamic programming value (or cost-to-go) functions (see \cite{Haugh2020,Walraven2019,Krishnamurthy2016,Araya2010,Garg2019} and references therein).
+In particular, the vast majority of POMDP techniques exploit the fact that the cost and value functions of standard POMDPs of the form in \eqref{eq:standardPOMDP} are concave (or PWLC) in the belief state $\pi_k$ for all $u_k \in \mathcal{U}$ (cf.\ \cite{Araya2010} and \cite[Chapter 8.4.4]{Krishnamurthy2016}).\footnote{Due to the control space $\mathcal{U}$ being finite, standard POMDP techniques are not usually concerned with structural properties with respect to the controls.}

-However, the presence of the smoother entropy $H(X^T | Y^T, U^{T-1})$ in \eqref{eq:activeEstimation} and \eqref{eq:activeObfuscation} complicates their solution in the same manner as standard POMDPs of the form in \eqref{eq:standardPOMDP} with cost and cost-to-go functions that are additive and concave in the belief state.
-Indeed, the smoother entropy has previously been dismissed as difficult or problematic, due to the correlations between successive states that it captures \cite{Stachniss2005,Valencia2012,Valencia2018}.
-Naive additive belief-state expressions of it also lead only to the upper bound in \eqref{eq:entropyBounds}, and the closest (exact) results in \cite{Hernando2005} establish only an additive (non-belief-state) expression for the \emph{pointwise} conditional entropy $H(X^T|y^T)$ for (uncontrolled) HMMs.
-In this paper, we establish novel and exact belief-state forms of the smoother entropy that possess an additive structure.
-This allows us to reformulate \eqref{eq:activeEstimation} and \eqref{eq:activeObfuscation} as belief-state MDPs analogous to \eqref{eq:standardPOMDP} with concave cost and cost-to-go functions, which can be efficiently solved using standard POMDP (approximate) solution techniques.
+However, when $\beta \neq 0$, the presence of the smoother entropy $H_\mu(X^T | Y^T, U^{T-1})$ in \eqref{eq:activeEstimation} complicates its solution in the same manner as standard POMDPs of the form in \eqref{eq:standardPOMDP} with cost and value functions that are additive and concave in the belief state.
+Indeed, the smoother entropy has previously been dismissed as difficult or problematic to minimise, due to the correlations between successive states that it captures \cite{Stachniss2005,Valencia2012,Valencia2018}, and the closest (exact) results in \cite{Hernando2005} establish only an additive (non-belief-state) expression for the \emph{pointwise} conditional entropy $H(X^T|y^T)$ for (uncontrolled) hidden Markov models.
+In this paper, we therefore focus on establishing novel belief-state forms of the smoother entropy that possess an additive structure that allows us to reformulate and solve \eqref{eq:activeEstimation} using standard techniques regardless of whether $\beta > 0$ or $\beta < 0$.